Association between Serum Chloride Levels and Prognosis in Patients with Hepatic Coma in the Intensive Care Unit

 •

-All methods in this study were carried out in accordance with relevant guidelines and regulations (the Declaration of Helsinki).
-MIMIC-IV is an anonymous public database.
-The project received approval from the Institutional Review Boards of both the Massachusetts Institute of Technology (MIT) and Beth Israel Deaconess Medical Center (BIDMC) with an informed consent waiver.
+All methods in this study were performed in accordance with the relevant guidelines and regulations (the Declaration of Helsinki).
+The MIMIC-IV is an anonymous public database.
+The project was approved by the Institutional Review Boards of both the Massachusetts Institute of Technology (MIT) and Beth Israel Deaconess Medical Center (BIDMC), with an informed consent waiver.

 &These authors contributed equally to this work.